Ongoing and Recent Litigation Over the 2020 Election

 Jones v.
 DeSantis, Raysor v.
 DeSantis

 In 2018, Florida amended its constitution to allow people with felony convictions who had completed their sentences to vote.
-Florida lawmakers and its courts have interpreted this to mean that felons must have paid all fines, fees, and restitution in order to vote — which many cannot afford to do.
+Florida lawmakers and its courts have interpreted this to mean that felons must have paid all fines, fees, and restitution to vote — which many cannot afford.
 Florida residents with felony convictions challenged this as a violation of their Due Process and Equal Protection rights.

-This case has a long procedural history, meaning it's been bouncing around federal courts for awhile.
-This includes the Supreme Court.
-The most recent development came in the 11th Circuit, which on September 11th held that the 2019 law requiring felons to pay in order to vote was constitutional.
-As such, felons who have served their time but have outstanding fines and fees cannot vote in the 2020 election, despite the 2018 constitutional amendment.
+This case has a lengthy procedural history.
+This means it's bounced around federal courts for a while, including the Supreme Court.
+The most recent development came in the 11th Circuit, which, on Sept.
+11, held that the 2019 law requiring felons to pay to vote was constitutional.
+As such, felons who have served their time but have outstanding fines and fees can't vote despite the 2018 constitutional amendment.

-There have been several challenges to the winner-take-all system of Electoral College voting which occurs in 48 states.
-Under this system, the winner of the popular vote in that state gets all of its electoral votes.
+The winner-take-all system of Electoral College voting in 48 states has faced several challenges.
+Under this system, the popular vote winner in that state gets all its electoral votes.
 In our current political environment, this means that minority parties in some states end up with virtually no say in who gets elected president.

 Residents of South Carolina challenged this approach.
-The Fourth Circuit found no constitutional violations, however.
-According to the federal appeals court, the founders gave states wide latitude to decide how their own Electoral College system works.
+The Fourth Circuit found no constitutional violations.
+According to the federal appeals court, the founders gave states wide latitude in deciding how the Electoral College system works.
 This is in line with decisions in other circuits.
-While states are free to change their system of apportioning Electoral College votes, courts are not forcing them to.
+While states can change their systems of apportioning Electoral College votes, courts are not forcing them to.
+South Carolina's electoral votes went to Trump.

 Signature Requirements for Getting on the Ballot

 Challenges over getting on the ballot have also arisen in the context of stay-at-home orders.
 In Michigan, for example, criminal justice reform advocates wanted to include a ballot initiative in the upcoming election.
-In order to do so, however, Michigan first requires a certain amount of signatures.
-The group challenged Michigan's enforcement of this requirement since they could not get signatures while forced to be at home.
+But Michigan requires a certain amount of signatures to do so.
+The group challenged Michigan's enforcement of this rule since it could not get signatures while forced to be at home.

-The Sixth Circuit agreed that the signature requirement was too onerous during a pandemic.
+The Sixth Circuit agreed that the signature rule was too onerous during a pandemic.

 Do You Need Two Witnesses and a Notary in Rhode Island to Vote Absentee?